 PSD2 main topics

-1. Extension of scope beyond Europe: PSD2 expands the original PSD to “one leg out” transactions—transactions where at least one side is located within EU borders—whereas this have only applied to transactions with both parties in the EU so far.
+1. Extension of scope beyond Europe: PSD2 expands the original PSD to “one leg out” transactions—transactions where at least one side is located within EU borders—whereas this has only applied to transactions with both parties in the EU so far.

 2. Extension of the “Payment Institution” definition: PSD2 extends the definition of “Payment Institution” to AISPs and PISPs and both must now adopt PSD2.